prongs/apache-dev-tool/README.md

         optional arguments:
           -h, --help            show this help message and exit -j [JIRA [JIRA ...]], --jira [JIRA [JIRA ...]]
-                                JIRAs.
+                                JIRAs. provide as -j JIRA1 -j JIRA2...
+Mostly only one option will be used, commit commandcan provide multiple jira ids and commit all of them together.
           -b BRANCH, --branch BRANCH
-                                Tracking branch to create diff against
+                                Tracking branch to create diff against.
+Picks default from .reviewboardrc file
           -s SUMMARY, --summary SUMMARY
-                                Summary for the reviewboard
+                                Summary for the reviewboard.
+If not provided, jira summary will be picked.
           -m COMMIT_MESSAGE, --commit-message COMMIT_MESSAGE
-                                Commit Message
-          -d DESCRIPTION, --description DESCRIPTION
+                                Commit Message.
+If not provided, reviewboard summary or jira summary -- whichever exists -- will be picked -d DESCRIPTION, --description DESCRIPTION
-                                Description for reviewboard
+                                Description for reviewboard.
+Defaults to description
+                                on jira.
           -r REVIEWBOARD, --rb REVIEWBOARD
-                                Review board that needs to be updated -t TESTING_DONE, --testing-done TESTING_DONE
+                                Review board that needs to be updated.
+Only needed if you haven't created rb entry using this tool.
+          -t TESTING_DONE, --testing-done TESTING_DONE
+                                Text for the Testing Done section of the reviewboard.
+                                Defaults to empty string.
-                                Text for the Testing Done section of the reviewboard -ta [TESTING_DONE_APPEND [TESTING_DONE_APPEND ...]], --testing-done-append [TESTING_DONE_APPEND [TESTING_DONE_APPEND ...]]
+          -ta [TESTING_DONE_APPEND [TESTING_DONE_APPEND ...]], --testing-done-append [TESTING_DONE_APPEND [TESTING_DONE_APPEND ...]]
-                                Text to append to Testing Done section of the reviewboard
-          -c COMMENT, --comment COMMENT
-                                What to comment on jira
-          -ch, --choose-patch   Whether Ask for which patch to commit.
+                                Text to append to Testing Done section of the reviewboard.
+Used to provide new testing done in addition to old one already mentioned on rb -ch, --choose-patch   Whether Ask for which patch to commit.
+By default the latest uploaded patch is picked for committing.
-          -p, --publish         Whether to make the review request public -o, --open            Whether to open the review request in browser
+          -p, --publish         Whether to make the review request public -o, --open            Whether to open the review request in browser -rs, --require-ship-it
+                                Whether to require Ship It! review before posting patch from rb to jira.
+True by default

 `action` can be `post-review`, `submit-patch`, `commit`, `clean`.